 The Blank Canvas is a platform for VR science storytelling.
 Exponential potential for learning on an infinite, immersive virtual canvas.
 Our mission was to make science media cool.
 This experience was chosen as the first batch put (for free) on the Steam 360 Player, alongside Hunger Games, Lego Batman, Halo...see it here.

-Shown at the Cannes Film Festival 2017, premiered at Stockholm's VR Sci Fest.
-Powered by Unity for modeling, Houdini for fluid sim, Maya, and two other storyteller engineers Boo Aguilar and Peehalho Magalhaes.
+Shown at the Cannes Film Festival 2017, Unite, SXSW, premiered at VR Sci Fest.
+Powered by Unity, Houdini and two other storyteller engineers Boo Aguilar and Peehalho Magalhaes.

 An ongoing project combining VR, EEG and biofeedback technologies for detection of racially biased fear responses and nudges away from them.
 Won the MIT Future of People Hackathon 12.3.16, where I was grateful to be named a Luminary.
 Shown at Notre Dame Peace Conference, now housed in MIT's Center for Civic Media and Harvard Kennedy School's Future Society.
 Working with the wonderful Marie-Therese Png alongside Esam Goodarzy, Ryan Lee, Genevieve Hume (Harvard GSE, MIT IDM, MIT Brain and Cognitive Sciences).

 A performance piece in which neuroscience and art converge to transform the art experience.
-We skip the unpredictability of the aesthetics, the art piece, and instead induce the art experience directly with emotional induction techniques from science.
-How much do we want to be quantified selves, measured and measuring?
-And how reducible are we, after all, to measurements?
+We skip the unpredictability of the aesthetics and instead induce the art experience directly with emotional induction techniques from brain science.
+We are, after all, quantified selves, measured and measuring.
+Affect and aura are not immune to mechanical reproduction.

-Piece commissioned by the Boston MFA (1/6x).
-A bunch of friends made it with me: Nicole, Ani, Xin, Gershon, Rebecca, Akito, Sands, and Rainar, from across myriad MIT laboratories.
+Piece commissioned by the Boston MFA.
+Friends made it with me: Nicole, Ani, Xin, Gershon, Rebecca, Akito, Sands, and Rainar, from across myriad MIT laboratories.

 Brain science has given us tools to see ourselves in ways previously impossible!
 This is an image of changing patterns in neuronal network connectivity as mindfulness increases.
 Looking at this image entails, in a real way, a completely new kind of human cognition: an objective take on our subjective self-reflection on experience, cognizing on metacognition.
 An expanded view of science means an expanded view of ourselves.